sidd91/AlexnetBenchmarking/README.md

 ### Running the FPGA version of the layers

 1. This guide assumes that you have Vivado installed.
 If not then please download it from [here](https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2018.3_1207_2324_Win64.exe)

+#### Below steps only provide the summary of the steps.
+Detailed steps are listed in [this](https://github.com/sidd91/cudaProject/blob/master/FPGAtutorial.pdf) file "FPGAtutorial.pdf"

 2. Launch Xilinx Vivado